nforshifu234/nforshifu234/README.md

         "Artificail Intelligence"
     ]

-currently_learning: ["OOP PHP","React JS","Node JS"]
+currently_learning: ["OOP PHP","React JS","Python"]

-2023 Goals: ["Be able to build an OOP MVC PHP project with the aid of Node JS and React JS"]
+2023 Goals: ["Be able to build an OOP MVC PHP project with the aid of React JS"]

 Hobbies: ["listening to music", "coding", "helping around"]